raelgc/scudcloud/CONTRIBUTING.md

     - `$ git commit -am "implement feature"`
 7. Submit a pull request on GitHub.com
     - `$ git push origin named-feature-branch`

+In case you need to inspect HTML/CSS/Javascript, start ScudCloud enabling the web console:

+    scudcloud --debug=True

+Then right in any element, and select `Inspect Element`.
+Then select `Console`.

+## ScudCloud.js

+Some JavaScript functions are injected in Slack, to enable integration with ScudCloud.
+Then file is minimized, to allow a better performance.

+To see the original source file, see this Gist: https://gist.github.com/raelgc/9be7b48f4793c65232c2

+If you change anything, minimize with http://jscompress.com/, but remember to restore the last line (the one with `boot_data`): this line is always removed by `jscompress`, and it's really important!